How to Help an Alcoholic Parent

 The reason you want to be specific and to emphasize that what you are saying is only your opinion is that you don’t want your parent to feel that they are being judged.
 Avoid getting sidetracked from the main point, which is to say that you feel they might have a problem that could be helped.
 For this reason, it’s best to avoid making judgmental statements, speculation, and “what-ifs” in your conversation.

-In the course of your conversation, it may become clear that your parent is either in denial or uninterested in talking to you.
+During your conversation, it may become clear that your parent is either in denial or uninterested in talking to you.
 Don’t attempt to force the issue.
-Simply tell them that you’ll be revisiting the conversation eventually, just so they know that you don’t intend to let their alcohol misuse continue.
+Tell them that you’ll be revisiting the conversation eventually, just so they know that you don’t intend to let their alcohol misuse continue.
 You should also be careful not to nag them about it, as it might cause them to be resentful of you.

 Alcohol use disorders can attack a person’s ability to think and manage their emotions.
 There will always be some temporary risks to your relationship if you choose to help your parent recover from their drinking problem.
 You can only do your best to prepare and to reduce the risks to yourself and your parent.